ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 I can't believe I've lived through years without knowing "this", I can't even express how life-changing it is with just words.
 I won't and can't go into the details of this, but look up the term "Modded Apps" and do your own research.
 Sadly, I have no experience and can't guide iOS users for this as I don't think there's any, so this will only be applicable for Android users.

-One thing I can recommend right now is launchers.
 I've never went out of my way to change my launchers as I thought Samsung's launcher is good enough and have been constantly updated and improving.
 But, everything changed when I discovered "Niagara Launcher".
 More details will come with the follow-up post!

 ### Facebook gambles on Australia